Volume-Centred Range Bars: Novel Interpretable Representation of Financial Markets Designed for Machine Learning Applications: Results

 \subsubsection{VCRB method, ES versus B6 datasets (RQ3)}

-Here we detail results of comparing classification performance of the VCRB entries extracted from ES and B6 datasets.
+Here we detail the results of comparing the classification performance of the VCRB entries extracted from ES and B6 datasets.
 We report effect sizes with .95 confidence intervals in Fig~\ref{fig:VCRBesB6Effsize}, and the statistical test with the supporting statistics from range 7 configuration in Table~\ref{tab:RQ3}.
-The test outcomes for the rest of the configurations are provided in supplementary materials, in Table~\ref{tab:SupplRQ3}.
+The test outcomes for the other configurations are provided in supplementary materials, in Table~\ref{tab:SupplRQ3}.
 Additionally, we visualise PR-AUC performance from Tables~\ref{tab:perfMetricsES} and~\ref{tab:perfMetricsB6} in supplementary materials, Fig~\ref{fig:VCRBesB6PRAUCSuppl}.

-In Figure~\ref{fig:VCRBesB6Effsize} increasing range of the VCRB leads to a smaller effect size.
-At the same time, the confidence intervals shrink with the range increase, indicating that the performance difference for the larger ranges is smaller but more stable.
+In Figure~\ref{fig:VCRBesB6Effsize} larger range of the VCRB leads to a smaller effect size.
+At the same time, the confidence intervals shrink with the range increase, indicating that the effect for the larger ranges is smaller but more stable.

-The statistics on the results in Table~\ref{tab:RQ3} shows that variances are the same for both cases and there is no skew in the distribution.
-In the current experiment family we run 4 tests in total, hence the corrected significance level is $\alpha=.05/4=.0125$.
+The statistics on the results in Table~\ref{tab:RQ3} show that variances differ by 50\% between the samples and there is no skew in the distributions.
+In the current experiment family, we run 4 tests in total, hence the corrected significance level is $\alpha=.05/4=.0125$.